|

 You'll

-need to buy some extra plywood as you'll be covering the ceiling, floor
+need to buy some extra plywood as you'll be covering the

-and doors where you previously haven't removed any plywood.
+and doors where you previously haven't removed any

 I started with the floor using a decent thickness of wood.
-This was

 easily laid down and secured using the 5"screws.